-This is the second of a two part response to a friend’s reply on Facebook about my “Wealth” blog.
+This is the second of a two-part response to a friend’s reply on Facebook about my Wealth blog post.
 Each of the two questions is so good that I’ll address each in a separate blog.
 Here is the Facebook comment:

 Question 2: [My paraphrase.]
 Given that wealth causes people to become fat and lazy, and nations of fat and lazy people fail, why want wealth creation?

 Yes, on account of Rome’s growing wealth Romans eventually got fat and lazy and abandoned the beliefs and virtues which enabled Rome to become wealthy.
 In so doing they became weak and got overthrown by the Goths, Visigoths and the like.
 Other powers have suffered similar fates for similar reasons.
 It very much appears the US is following a similar path.
 It just might be an unavoidable human thing.

 We do not know how long it will take for us to get fat and lazy enough to plunge the world into another dark age.
 Despite the fact that humans tend not to appreciate how good they have it, life with what wealth makes available to people is better than life without those things.
 Humans wanting a better life for their progeny and their fellow man (whether or not they will appreciate it) is a very human, and very worthy sentiment.
 It may be a very long time before we slide into the next dark age.
 However long between now and then, it will be better for our children and grandchildren to have lives with more abundance and knowledge than would be the case absent robust wealth creation.

 On the other hand, it is possible that enough people discover the lessons of the failures of the fat and lazy lost empires and avoid their fate.
 More wealth will facilitate more research into how to avoid those fates and the implementation of solutions.